-I wandered into the dojo a week or so back, and overnight my sensei had written and taped some kendo-specific kanji to the wall (see picture on the right).
+I wandered into the dojo a week or so back, and overnight my sensei had written and taped some kendo-specific kanji to the wall (see picture above).

 The terms are very commonly used when talking about or describing kendo, but I thought I’d use this this opportunity to go over them here.
-As an added bonus, his handwriting is beautiful!
-Click the image on the right to enjoy.
+As an added bonus, his handwriting is beautiful – enjoy!

 For each term I will present the ‘official’ translations available from the Japanese-English dictionary of kendo where available (italicised), then supplement my own additions after that.
 The final version of my additions became somewhat larger than I intended, sorry!